 Not suitable for larger vehicles

-Choosing the right tire inflator will most likely depend on when and where you intend on using it.
-There are a number of features that are similar in all tire inflators, however, some also have features that may be of more benefit to you.
-Some of the more important features to look for in a tire inflator include:
+There are a number of features that are similar in all tire inflators, however, some also have features that may be of more benefit to you if you need a multi-faceted device.
+Some of the more important features to look for in the best tire inflators include:

-Portability – Your tire inflator should be as mobile as you are so portability is a must.
+Portability – Your tire inflator should be as mobile as you are, so portability is a must.
 Look for a tire inflator that is light enough to take with you anywhere, yet compact enough to take a minimal amount of space in the storage compartment of your car.
 Portability is also a key feature if you plan on using the tire inflator for more than just inflating tires.
-Sports enthusiasts will find them handy to inflate basketballs, footballs, etc. Dads with kids playing sport will find a portable tire inflator a major convenience for training or game day.
-Then too, are the campers.
+Sports enthusiasts will find them handy to inflate basketballs, footballs, etc. Dads and moms with kids playing sport will find a portable tire inflator a major convenience for training or game day.
 If you’ve ever tried to inflate an air mattress you know how much fun it is not.
-A portable tire inflator will be a great emergency device for a flat tire, but also invaluable for campers and those involved in many sports.
+A portable tire inflator will be a great emergency device for a flat tire, but also invaluable for campers and those involved in sports.

-Analog/Digital – The gauge of a tire inflator is one of the most important features as it indicates the pressure in your tires as you are inflating them.
-While an analog gauge is simple and easy to read, some people prefer to choose a digital gauge.
+Analog/digital – The gauge of a tire inflator is one of the most important features as it indicates the pressure in your tires as you are inflating them.
+While an analog gauge is simple and easy to read, some people prefer a digital gauge.
 Both are accurate but digital gauges offer more information.
-The question to ask is if you want or need to know all the additional readings.
 There is a benefit to choosing a digital tire inflator and that is that many of them have an auto-shutoff feature.
 This eliminates the need to keep your eye on the gauge as you can preset the PSI you want for your tires and the tire inflator will automatically turn itself off when the desired PSI is reached.

-Cool Down – Inflating tires can take a strain on the motor of many tire inflators and with some you may need to play the waiting game.
+Cool down – Inflating tires can take a strain on the motor of many tire inflators and with some you may need to play the waiting game.
 The motor of the tire inflator may become quite hot and this means you will need to wait for it to cool down before you use it again.
-If your tire inflator has its own built-in cool down feature, this will only take a few minutes.
+If your tire inflator has its own built-in cool-down feature, this will only take a few minutes.
 Otherwise, you could be in for a long wait between uses.
-This may be quite considerable if you live in a hot region of the world.
-Some tire inflators only have a short working cycle before they need to be cooled, while others can operate for a considerable length of time before needing a break.
+This may be quite considerable if you live in a hot region.
+Some tire inflators have a short working cycle before they need to be cooled, while others can operate for a considerable length of time before needing a break.
 Check for both single operating time and cooling down period before choosing the right tire inflator for yourself.

 Tire Inflator FAQ